Roomify/rooms/README.txt

 2a.
 Go to admin/config/media/colorbox and enable Colorbox load 2b.
 In Advanced settings remove the admin* line from the set of pages that should not load the coloborx script

-3. Activate all the Room modules and their dependencies.
+3. Activate all the Room modules and their dependencies except the Booking Manager for now.

 4. Visit admin/rooms/unit-types and create a unit type (e.g. standard double room)

 5. Visit admin/rooms/units and create a couple of bookable units

-6. Set availability and pricing - clicking on events will bring up a colorbox and allow you to interact with it
+6. Set availability and pricing - clicking on events will bring up a colorbox and allows you to interact with it

+7. Create a Booking Type at admin/rooms/booking-types

+8. Create a Customer Profile in Commerce

+9. Create a Booking at admin/rooms/bookings/add

-7. Got to /booking and do an availability search
+10. ---> working on this!
+Got to /booking and do an availability search

 The results of the availability search are the rooms available over the period - adding one to a cart will create a Room Booking Unit commerce product for it and place it in the cart.
 Once checkout is completed